forward-america/National/The American Homestead Act 2.0.md

-## Building New Communities, Restoring the Dream of Homeownership
+## Building Communities, Restoring the Dream of Homeownership

 ---

 ## Executive Summary

+### The Homestead Act Legacy

+In 1862, President Abraham Lincoln signed the Homestead Act, which ultimately distributed **270 million acres** of public land to 1.6 million homesteaders.
+It was the largest wealth transfer in American history and the foundation of the American middle class.

+### The Homestead Act Reinvented

 The American Homestead Act 2.0 addresses the housing affordability crisis through a two-pronged market-based approach that builds new opportunity rather than fighting over scarce urban real estate:

-**Part 1: Building 150-200 New American Communities**
+**Part 1: Investing in 60-80 Thriving American Communities**

 - Federal infrastructure investment in underdeveloped regions with economic potential
 - Strong Towns design principles: walkable, mixed-use, financially sustainable
 - Coordinated with public university expansion to create educational and economic anchors
-- Target: 10-15 million new homes in thriving new communities over 20 years
+- Target: 10-15 million new homes in thriving renewed communities over 20 years

 **Part 2: Restoring Individual Homeownership Opportunity**